-In the seasonal rush to plant spring-flowering bulbs, ” takes a certain amount of courage and a steady gaze.
+In the seasonal rush to plant spring-flowering bulbs, fall bloomers are often overlooked.
+To add to their undeserved obscurity, one of the loveliest — colchicum — suffers from an identity crisis.
+Often referred to as autumn crocus (which belongs to another genus altogether), Colchicum is a botanical name that’s easily mangled, causing confusion.
+And, of its many common names – meadow saffron, son-before-flower — walking into a nursery and asking for it by its other common name, “naked ladies,” takes a certain amount of courage and a steady gaze.
 If all this isn’t enough to keep you from seeking them out, the whole family has been reclassified.
 They’ve been ostracized by the Liliaceae family (lilies et al.) and now band together as Colchicaceae.
 There’s more: they’re not really bulbs, but corms (technically a swollen underground stem), and they produce big, strappy leaves in spring that are hard to camouflage.

 Now that you know the worst, let’s get on with why these autumn gems deserve a place in our gardens.
 Quite simply, it’s because they’re so beautiful.
 The goblet-shaped flowers bloom in shades of lilac, pink or white, and stand five to eight inches (13 to 18 cm) tall and two to three inches (5 to 8 cm) wide.
 Planted singly or in generous drifts, they make an impact in the garden at a time when many plants are past their prime.
 Tucked under green-leaved spring-flowering shrubs, such as forsythias and rhododendrons, they offer a splash of fall colour to the drab branches.
 Colchicums also make ideal container plants — pop them into a pot of fading summer annuals and they’ll bloom a few weeks later, providing a fresh fall look.
 When they’ve finished blooming, plant them in the garden, where they’ll flower for years.